liam-gallagher-18/Orbital-Dynamics-Playaround/README.md

 I recommend setting tspan to a large period of time (several of Nine's orbital periods [1 = 15,000 years]) to really see the difference.
 Currently it is set to 10 orbital periods of Planet Nine (150,000 years).
 Focusing on smaller periods of time can expose interesting patterns as well.
 Figure 3 plots numerical/truncation error, to show what amount of the drift in figure 2 is dominated by this error.
 Should be low, even for tspan = 150,000-year.

+I created the "Mars Transfer and Ground Track" code for my final project in my orbital dynamics calss during my Master's program.
+Some cool graphs/animations in that one.